 - Muscle weakness or bone pain

-- Less than 80% BMD of the young-adult-mean
+- Less than 80% BMD of the young adult–mean

-*Possible osteomalacia is defined as having the findings of numbers 1, 2, and 2 of the 3 numbers 3–5 findings described above.
+Definite osteomalacia is defined as having all of the 5 above findings.
+Possible osteomalacia is defined as having the first 2 findings and 2 of the 3 remaining findings described above.

 - Elevated PTH levels